urveshpatil1/urveshpatil1/README.md

-- 📫 How to reach me:- urveshpatil.dev@gmail.com   |   https://x.com/urvesh_mp
+- 📫 How to reach me:- urveshpatil.dev@gmail.com
-- 👀 I’m interested in:- Solving problems by building impactful, user-centric applications
+- 👀 I’m interested in:- Solving problems by building impactful, user-centric applications.